near/docs/docs/develop/evm/evm-local-setup.md

 …
 ```

-Go into the `frontend` directory:
+Go into the `front-end` directory:

     cd ..
-    cd frontend
+    cd front-end
     npm install

-Start the frontend on port 3019:
+Start the front-end on port 3019:

     env WAMP_NEAR_EXPLORER_URL=ws://localhost:8080/ws ./node_modules/.bin/next -p 3019

-Then visit the frontend at http://127.0.0.1:3019
+Then visit the front-end at http://127.0.0.1:3019

 ### Copy key to Pet Shop